CloudLabsAI-Azure/apim-lab/apim-lab/9-fusion-dev/fusion-dev-9-1.md

    ![](media/3.png)

-4. On the top left corner ,from the drop down select **Definition** screen, we need to define a search query string for people so that the Power App can search for character records by name.
+4. On the top left corner, from the drop-down select **Definition** screen, we need to define a search query string for people so that the Power App can search for character records by name.

    ![](media/def.png)